elzurdo/elzurdo.github.io/_posts/2020-12-29-enlightenment-books.md

 and Earth's spacial and temporal relationship within it.

-I started also reading layman biology and was fortunate enough to work nearly two years in a biotech lab, in which I got to learn about the proteins, the amazing work horses of our body function.
+I started also reading layman biology and was fortunate enough to work nearly two years in a biotech lab, in which I got to learn about the proteins, our bodies' amazing work horses.